 Of course, they all try to come up with something better that will make them stick out.

-Starbucks has made something quite different from the macchiato’s traditional recipe and this alteration has brought it closer to the Frappuccino.
+Starbucks has made something quite different from the macchiato’s traditional recipe and this variation has brought it closer to the Frappuccino.

-To be honest they’ve also made it quite similar to the caffè latte or the mocha as they’ve added more milk.
+To be honest, they’ve also made it quite similar to the iced caffè latte or mocha as they’ve added more milk.

-If not iced, the Starbucks macchiato is a hot drink made with a mix of 1 to 2 espresso shots, milk, and condiments such as vanilla syrup, toffee nut syrup, etc.
+If not iced, the Starbucks’ macchiato is a hot drink made with a mix of 1 to 2 espresso shots, milk, and condiments such as caramel syrup.

-Still, if you’re at Starbucks and you want a simple drink that is closer to the traditional version, just ask for an Espresso Macchiato.
+Still, if you’re at Starbucks and you want a simple drink that resembles the traditional version, just ask for an Espresso Macchiato.

-The only milk it contains is in the foam on top and there are no other condiments – just like the classic macchiato
+The only milk it contains is in the foam component on top and there are no other condiments – just like the classic macchiato.